 A key challenge in respect of such needs is communicating that the Western supplier has an established and permanent presence and infrastructure within China.
 There is a great deal of wariness regarding Western companies who are happy to export their products to China and charge significantly more than local competition, but are not willing to offer on-the-ground after-sales support.

 This need acts as further justification for foreign companies investing in some form of ‘local presence’ in China, especially where companies have product or service offerings that require more in-depth technical support.
-Another option to address this problem is to utilise distribution partners and other intermediaries to provide technical support, although finding a trustworthy local partner also comes with its attendant challenges.
+Another option to address this problem is to utilize distribution partners and other intermediaries to provide technical support, although finding a trustworthy local partner also comes with its attendant challenges.

 Communicating Understanding And Willingness To Meet Needs